top of page

-Granulated (refined) sugar from the sugar beet is a natural sweetener, until bleached, but comes with the cost of 4 calories (45 calories/Tbsp) for every gram we consume.
+The sweetness from sugar beets is a natural sweetener, until bleached, but comes with the cost of 4 calories (45 calories/Tbsp) for every gram we consume.
 Excesses promote weight gain by spiking glucose and insulin levels with a 65 glycemic index.
-Other sweeteners like honey, maple syrup, or coconut sugar are improved options in some respects but not a substitute for diabetes and/or weight management, and should be used in moderation.

-o Honey contains 3 calories per gram (64 calories/Tbsp because of density) with a lower glycemic index than sugar (35 - 60) and provides antioxidants and small amounts of B vitamins, iron, and zinc.
+o Honey contains 3 calories per gram (64 calories/Tbsp because of its density) with a lower glycemic index (35 - 60) than sugar and provides antioxidants and small amounts of B vitamins, iron, and zinc.

-o Maple Syrup contains 2.6 calories per gram (but 52 calories/Tbsp because of density) and only a slightly lower glycemic index than sugar (54) but provides manganese, zinc, and some antioxidants.
+o Maple Syrup contains 2.6 calories per gram (52 calories/Tbsp because of density) and only a slightly lower glycemic index than sugar (54) but provides manganese, zinc, and some antioxidants.

 o Coconut Sugar contains 3.75 calories per gram (45 calories/Tbsp like refined sugar) with a lower glycemic index (35-54) due to its fiber content.

-Still, many look toward sugar substitutes as an option to satisfy cravings for sweets.
-Sugar substitutes are alternatives to granulated sugar that provide sweetness with few or no calories .
-There are three main categories are discussed below with their pros and cons.
+Its not surprising that people look toward sugar substitutes as an option to satisfy sweet cravings.
+Sugar substitutes are alternatives for caloric natural sweeteners that provide sweetness with few or no calories.
+There are three main categories and each come with pros and cons.

 An artificial sweetener is a synthetic sugar substitute that provides sweetness without the calories of sugar.
 These sweeteners are much sweeter than sugar, so only small amounts are needed.
 They are commonly used in diet beverages and sugar-free products.
 Some examples of marketed artificial sweeteners include aspartame, sucralose, saccharin, and acesulfame potassium.
-These substances must be proven “generally recognized as safe” (GRAS) by regulatory agencies, however, and have been linked to increased risk of stroke and heart disease, making their long-term effects inconclusive.
+These substances have been linked to increased risk of stroke and heart disease, making their long-term effects inconclusive.
 These long-term studies are still under investigation.

 o Aspartame: Equal and NutraSweet, linked to an increased risk of stroke